 If you are working from the decorated function object, use .load(...) to reuse the same client configuration:

-run = build_buffer_summary.load("nr-6d9e736b188d47fcbb715a953935eaa8")
+run = build_buffer_summary.load("nr--20260612143005-6d9e736b188d47fc")

 print(run.status())

-from nika_runner import list_runs
+from nika_py import list_runs

-for run in list_runs(status="running", limit=20):
+for run in page.runs:

 print(run.run_id, run.status())

 Allowed status filters are pending, initializing, running, cancelling, succeeded, failed, and cancelled.
-The limit must be between 1 and 200.
-You can also filter child runs client-side with parent_run_id:
+The name filter is an exact match on the run name, limit must be between 1 and 200, and cursor should only be set from a previous page’s next_cursor.

-children = list_runs(parent_run_id=run.run_id)
+children_page = list_runs(parent_run_id=run.run_id)

 print(child.run_id, child.parent_run_id, child.status())